dawoodjee/dawoodjee/README.md

-- 👋 Hi, I’m @Isaac-Zimba-J
+- Hello there!
-- 👀 I’m into solving problems with code and stuff
+- Thanks for landing here :)
-- 🌱 I’m currently diving a little into Machine learning and deep learning tasks
+- I’m building different types of software (and soon hardware) around commerce, manufacturing, and AI
-- 💞️ I’m looking to collaborate on some of my projects
+- I love using frappeframework.com and have also always wanted to do native mobile apps
-- 📫 How to reach me zimbaisaacj2002@gmail.com
+- You can reach me on x.com/jawoodee.
+Just tweet directly if you cant inbox.

 <!---
-Isaac-Zimba-J/Isaac-Zimba-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+dawoodjee/dawoodjee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->